 The 96th Street Park design continues to move forward.
 The LEED part of the design process is under way and going into final review.
-The Town is expecting a draft of the construction documents at 90% to be available for review on Friday 1/28/22.
-This process is the next step in developing the final RFP for construction.
+The Town has received the 90% CD Draft.
+Legal and Building department have reviewed the document and made the necessary changes.
+Town administration has approved the RFQ & Evaluation timeframe.
+Savino Miller is working on the scope of services and will submit a draft for the Town to review.
 Biweekly Park Design meetings between Savino & Miller Design Team and Town Staff continue to be held to help move the project forward.

 Surf-N-Sides Community Center Concession has reopened under a soft opening as of January 25, 2022.
 Family Fun Day has been rescheduled for Sunday March 13, 2022.
-The 14th Annual Winter Beach 5K Run will be held on February 27, 2022.